A black and white photo of a woman measuring their waistline with the article - Dieting To Misery: Being Overweight - across the top of the photo

 Recently I’d tried to diet and cut out all carbs, thinking it’d be pretty easy to do.
 I lasted about a month before I had to give up, due to the fact I was dieting to misery.

-After watching a show a TV show which outlined how the wrong kinds of carbs were responsible for weight gain (rather than the wrong kinds of fats, which I already knew), I was spurred on to do something about my weight again.
+After watching a TV show which outlined how the wrong kinds of carbs were responsible for weight gain (rather than the wrong kinds of fats, which I already knew), I was spurred on to do something about my weight again.

 I was already bothered by the amount of weight I’d put on over the last few years due to the difficulties I have when trying to exercise.
 My physical health problems (The Weird Behaviour Of My Anxiety Disorders) have been a huge hindrance to keeping my weight under control.